 The Edwardian jewelry period lasted from 1901 to circa 1920.
 Edward VII and his lovely Danish bride, Alexandria, brought a cosmopolitan flair to fashions and jewelry during this exuberant time in history.

 During the Edwardian jewelry period, jewelers used platinum and diamonds to create intricate and delicate filigree patterns that resembled lace.
-Light and airy designs became hallmarks of Edwardian jewelry and Edwardian rings.
+Light and airy designs became hallmarks of Edwardian jewelry.
 Alexandria wore a choker type necklace called a "dog collar" which became popular during the Edwardian jewelry period.
 Pearls were quite fashionable, along with jewels for the hair, or "tiaras" combined with beautiful dangling earrings.
 King Edward enjoyed sports and encouraged the use of sporting motifs.
 He also helped make his good luck stone, the peridot, very popular.
-The elegance, beauty and superb craftsmanship of Edwardian jewelry and Edwardian rings has remained unparalleled through the ages.
+The elegance, beauty and superb craftsmanship of Edwardian jewelry has remained unparalleled through the ages.